jliuhtonen/skyhook/README.markdown

 # Skyhook

-Skyhook is a (command line, for now) utility for backing up files in Amazon's S3 cloud storage service.
+Skyhook is a (command line, for now) utility for backing up files in Amazon's S3.

 Directories that are backed up are defined along with other settings in a YAML configuration file.